Results Index

 31st appearance, no goals.

-Scored twice in the 1997-98 season as Newcastle United reached the F.A.
-Cup Final.
+Scored twice in the 1997-98 season as Newcastle United reached the FA Cup Final.

-A 96th minute substitute for Darren Anderton after completing the first two games of the tournament and the last eight minutes of the previous game, against Colombia.
+A 96th-minute substitute for Darren Anderton after completing the first two games of the tournament and the last eight minutes of the previous game, against Colombia.

 Shearer‘s first international penalty, against the Netherlands in 1996, was side-footed with his right foot, low into the bottom left corner, beyond the Dutch ‘keeper’s dive.
 He had converted England’s first penalty against Spain, four days later, shooting right-footed, rising up to the left corner, just brushing the Spanish ‘keeper’s fingertips on his left hand.
 Against Germany, in the semi-final, he had side-footed, with his right foot, into the top right corner as the German ‘keeper dived the wrong way.
-He had missed a penalty against Poland, in Chorzów, in 1997, after side-footing it against the bottom of the left-hand post, with his right foot, though the Polish ‘keeper had taken two steps off his line and dived the right way, and Shearer’s 10th minute penalty against Argentina, at the same end of the stadium as the shootout was to take place, was also side-footed, with his right foot, into the top left corner, above and beyond Roa’s dive.
+He had missed a penalty against Poland, in Chorzów, in 1997, after side-footing it against the bottom of the left-hand post, with his right foot, though the Polish ‘keeper had taken two steps off his line and dived the right way, and Shearer’s tenth-minute penalty against Argentina, at the same end of the stadium as the shootout was to take place, was also side-footed, with his right foot, into the top left corner, above and beyond Roa’s dive.

 Merson's penalty against Belgium was side-footed, at medium height to the left, with his right foot, but the speed was too quick for the Belgian 'keeper's dive.